CaliforniaHerps.com

 lizard skin lizard skin lizard skin lizard skin

-This adult Yellow-backed Spiny Lizard with orange coloring was photographed in Churchill County, Nevada in mid July. © Teresa Pena
+This adult Yellow-backed Spiny Lizard with orange coloring was photographed on someone's property in Churchill County, Nevada in mid July. © Teresa Pena

 Northwestern Fence Lizard lizard skin lizard skin